Creigh Deeds: Attorney General campaign

 In 2005, Deeds and John Edwards—a Virginia state senator from Roanoke—each announced that they planned to run for Attorney General of Virginia in the Democratic primary.
 Edwards later decided not to run, leaving Deeds as the sole candidate for the Democratic nomination for the office.

 In the general election campaign, running against Republican nominee Bob McDonnell, Deeds ran on his record as a moderate Democrat who supported gun rights, strong punishment for criminals, and the death penalty.
 Deeds' stance on gun control included supporting a ban on semi-automatic firearms, but that did not prevent him from earning the endorsement of the NRA, which cited his patronage of a state constitutional amendment that guaranteed the right to hunt.
 McDonnell outspent Deeds by almost three million dollars (McDonnell spent $5,962,067 to Deeds' $3,103,585); $2,084,089 of McDonnell's campaign contributions were funneled through the Republican State Leadership Committee, exploiting a loophole in state law that was closed by the General Assembly shortly after the election.

 The initial result of the vote was 49.96%–49.95%, with Deeds behind by fewer than 350 votes.
 Due to the closeness of the race's outcome, Deeds asked for a recount.
 Judge Theodore Markow of Richmond set the recount for December 20, 2005, a date so close to the inauguration that invitations to the event were mailed without a name for the attorney general to be inaugurated.
 The recount reaffirmed the earlier outcome, and McDonnell became attorney general.

 Gubernatorial campaign

 Deeds announced his intention to seek the Democratic nomination for governor on December 13, 2007.
 At the end of a close three-way race against former DNC chair Terry McAuliffe and former State Delegate Brian Moran, Deeds won by a large margin, taking about 50 percent of the vote in the June 9, 2009, Democratic Primary.
 He again faced McDonnell, the Republican nominee, in the November 2009 general election.
 McDonnell was selected at his party's nominating convention.
 Deeds lost the gubernatorial race by a wide margin to McDonnell, 41.25% to 58.61%.

 Electoral history

 To date, both of the elections Creigh Deeds has lost were to his 2005 Attorney General opponent Bob McDonnell, to whom he also lost in the 2009 Gubernatorial race.

+From 1991 through 2023, Deeds has not lost an election or primary for Virginia House or Virginia Senate.

+Redistricting in Virginia affected state elections in 2023.
+From 2001 through 2023, he represented the 25th District in the Virginia Senate.
+For the 2023 election, Deeds decided to move to the Charlottesville area and compete in the completely redrawn State Senate 11th District, which shared 60% of the electorate with his previous district.

+With the move in 2023 came a serious primary challenge from State Delegate Sally L. Hudson, whom he narrowly defeated.
+Deeds went on to easily defeat Republican Philip Hamilton in the 2023 general election.